-- From CSS-tricks, a Complete Guide to Flexbox (way too much fun in here!)
+With Flex (using a few lines of code) you can create rows and columns, make your elements adjust to the screen automatically.
+From CSS-tricks, here’s a Complete Guide to Flexbox (way too much fun in here!)

-There are the tools I use to code, for a blog running with the WordPress.org platform.
+There are the tools I use, for a blog running with the WordPress.org platform.
 There are free versions for all of them and they are easy to install.

 How to Customize the Twenty Twenty Theme with CSS Only

 How to Create a Child Theme, for the Twenty Twenty Theme, Step by Step

 With two files and few lines of code, check out step by step how to create a child theme so could be ready to start customizing it with the tutorials.

 More in #Twenty-Twenty-Child-Theme